jaythad13/Mathematikezettelkasten/Rethinking representation.md

 What does it mean to a civil rights scholar?
 They look at questions of effectiveness - how effective is representation at achieving its goals.

-### How do people vote? and mathematical thinking about this question
+### How do people vote?
+What mathematicians think over the years

 We need some way to take the preferences of everyone and turn them into a "representative" opinion.